Table of Contents

 Both platforms accept over 20 payment gateways, giving your customers many options.
 They also comply with the Payment Services Directive 2 (PSD2), an international standard meeting regulation.

-If you need to use Recurly and Stripe with other business platforms to complete your business transactions, you will find success.
+You will find success if you need to use Recurly and Stripe with other business platforms to complete your business transactions.
 Recurly integrates well with frequently used accounting and customer relationship systems, like QuickBooks and NetSuite.
-Stripe functions with over 500 online modules (including finance, marketing, sales, operations, and payments).
+Stripe has over 500 online modules (including finance, marketing, sales, operations, and payments).
 Stripe also includes support for its usage through third-party applications, like Shopify and Squarespace.

 Stripe vs. Recurly: Security and Privacy

-You can rest easy that Stripe and Recurly have excellent payment security and fraud protection.
+You can rest easy knowing that Stripe and Recurly have excellent payment security and fraud protection.
 You configure their dashboards to allow different access depending on the user role.
-Both platforms use machine learning to detect suspicious payment activity while letting legitimate customers and workers have access.
+Both platforms use machine learning to detect suspicious payment activity while allowing legitimate customers and workers access.
 Also, each software platform meets PCI Compliance Level 1, the top data security level.

 Stripe goes above and beyond to help you resolve any payment dispute.
 You will also find the software will become increasingly secure as Stripe invites ethical hackers to find and report security weaknesses.
 When you use Stripe, it will collect and use your contact information for marketing, ads, and fraud protection.